yash872/ML_with_Azure_Nanodegree/Optimizing-an-ML-Pipeline-in-Azure/README.md

 - The architecture of both pipelines are different, but the ideas are close: Load the data, instanciate the infrastructure to compute, set the parameters and call the compute method.
 The main difference is the that using AutoML we have infitine possibilities to increase the search for a better algorithm or a hyperparameter combination.

 ## Future work
-We can notice that the dataset has Class Imbalance, we need to treat this by applying few balancing techniques like SMOTE,ADASYN and try to find further on this.
-For improvements and future experiments it is important to explore other algorithms and validate more metrics.
-Accuracy in this case is very important, but using a confusion matrix can be important.We can also used balanced_accuracy which is a primary metric that calculates for the arithmetic mean of recall for each class.
-Another example is AUC_weighted, which gets the arithmetic mean of the score for each class , weighted by the true number of true instances in each class.
-We can modify the experiments with other hyperparameters and increase the cross validation to enhance models performance and generalization.
+- As we can noticed the class imbalaced in dataset, should also try some other techniques like SMOTE, ADASYN etc.
+- we shsould also explore other algorithms and validate more metrics for further improvements.
+- HyperDrive is a great tool, Although in this project we have used logistic regression, other algorithms which require more computing power are even more appropriate for HyperDrive, for example Deep Neural Networks.
+- We can modify the experiments with other hyperparameters and increase the cross validation to enhance models performance and generalization.

 ## Proof of cluster clean up
 ![Delete_Cluster](https://github.com/yash872/ML_with_Azure_Nanodegree/blob/main/Optimizing-an-ML-Pipeline-in-Azure/Images/Delete_Cluster.png?raw=true "Delete_Cluster")